Radar speed gun: Limitations

 Additionally, the placement of the radar can be important as well to avoid large reflective surfaces near the radar.
 Such reflective surfaces can create a multi-path scenario where the radar beam can be reflected off of the unintended reflective target and find another target and return thereby causing a reading that can be confused for the traffic being monitored.
 However, MythBusters did an episode on trying to get the gun to have incorrect readings by changing the surface of the passing object and found no significant effect.

 Radar speed guns do not differentiate between targets in traffic, and proper operator training is essential for accurate speed enforcement.
 This inability to differentiate among targets in the radar's field of view is the primary reason for the operator being required to consistently and accurately visually estimate target speeds to within +/-2 mph, so that, for example if there are seven targets in the radar's field of view and the operator is able to visually estimate the speed of six of those targets as approximately 40 mph and visually estimate the speed of one of those targets as approximately 55 mph and the radar unit is displaying a reading of 56 mph it becomes clear which target's speed the unit is measuring.

 In moving radar operation, another potential limitation occurs when the radar's patrol speed locks onto other moving targets rather than the actual ground speed.
 This can occur if the position of the radar is too close to a larger reflective target such as a tractor trailer.
 To help alleviate this the use of secondary speed inputs from the vehicle's CAN bus, VSS signal, or the use of a GPS-measured speed can help to reduce errors by giving a secondary speed to compare the measured speed against.

+Challenging accuracy of device

+Most radar guns come with a manufacturer-specified margin of error.
+The margin of error is typically around ±1 to ±2 miles per hour.
+This can vary based on the radar gun's quality, its calibration status, environmental conditions, and how it's used by the operator.
+This margin of error is a critical factor courts consider when involved in cases where a reckless driving citation requires a specific speed over the posted limit.
+For instance, in the State of Maryland, a reckless driving conviction requires a speed of 30 mph over the posted speed limit.
+A driver cited at exactly 80 mph in a 50 mph zone could conceivably challenge the margin of error of the device resulting in an acquittal.